1. Executive Summary

 The catalyst for FTM was a direct experience with the current industry standard: a major concert where the "Experience" was overshadowed by the "Extraction."
 Hidden fees, service charges, and dynamic pricing meant the final cost far outweighed the joy of the event.
 We realized that the industry hasn't just become expensive; it has become hostile.

 FTM was engineered to reverse this trend.
-We are building the tools to let a church basement or a local dive bar operate with the same efficiency as a stadium, without the predatory economics.
+We are building the tools to let a church basement or a local dive bar operate with the exact same power, security, and efficiency as a massive stadium, without the predatory economics.

 3. The Market Problem